k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: use-after-free when fountain dipping
 - Fix: wishing for a helm of telepathy / gauntlets of fumbling
 - Fix: minor feedback issues with Nazgul's scream attack
+- Nazgul shouldn't wear the rings of invisibility they carry